 The Paper Search

-Not to be taken lightly, the type of paper selected can have a dramatic effect on the outcome of the print.
+The type of paper selected will have a dramatic effect on the outcome of the print.

 Being one who wanted to control the entire process, after testing a few print labs, I purchased my own large format printer a number of years ago.